 You could be in Singapore or Sydney, apart from the one you love, and yet the same Moon will be shining down on both of you.
 Perhaps you’ve lost someone important to you – your spouse, a parent or grandparent, or a child – and are seeking a memorial that will endure through eternity.

-Under the provisions of the International Lunar Lands Administration, even smaller craters – those as small as 3 kilometers in diameter, or about the length of the Golden Gate Bridge from end to end – will be preserved for posterity and cannot be developed or altered in any way.
+Under the provisions of the International Lunar Lands Administration, even smaller craters – those smaller than 2 kilometers in diameter, or about the length of the Golden Gate Bridge from end to end – will be preserved for posterity and cannot be developed or altered in any way.

 That means that even many generations from now, your crater on the Moon will still be there, and will still be named for you or your loved one, to be viewed by your children, and their children, and their children’s children.